AuraDevelopmentTeam/BungeeChat2/README.md

 ## [Issue Reporting](https://github.com/AuraDevelopmentTeam/BungeeChat2/issues)

-If you found a bug or are even experiencing a crash please report it so we can fix it.
+If you found a bug or are even experiencing a crash please report it, so we can fix it.
 Please first check if a bug report for the issue already
 [exists](https://github.com/AuraDevelopmentTeam/BungeeChat2/issues).
 If not just create a [new issue](https://github.com/AuraDevelopmentTeam/BungeeChat2/issues/new) and fill out the form.